 In the estimation context, the performances are evaluated thanks to another MSE, which compares the estimations to the true values of $\mu_0$ at all timestamps:

-\Cref{tab:compare_algo} presents the results obtained over 100 datasets, where the model is trained on $M = 20$ individuals, each of them observed on $N = 30$ common timestamps.
+\Cref{tab:compare_algo} presents the results obtained over 100 datasets, where the models are trained on $M = 20$ individuals, each of them observed on $N = 30$ common timestamps.
 As expected, both multi-task methods lead to better results than GP.
-However, \algo outperforms GPFDA, both in estimation of $\mu_0$ and in prediction performance.
+However, \algo outperforms GPFDA, both in the estimation of $\mu_0$ and in predictive performance.
 In terms of error as well as in uncertainty quantification, \algo provides more accurate results, in particular with a $CI_{95}$ coverage close to the 95\% expected value.
 Each method presents a quite high standard deviation for MSE in prediction, which is due to some datasets with particularly difficult values to predict, although most of the cases lead to small errors.
-This behaviour is reasonably expected since the forecast of 10-ahead-timestamps might sometimes be tricky.
+This behaviour is reasonably expected since such 10-timestamps-ahead forecasts might sometimes be tricky.
 It can also be noticed on \Cref{fig:varying_M} that \algo consistently provides lower errors as well as less pathological behaviour, as it may sometimes occur with the B-splines modelling used in GPFDA.

 To highlight the effect of the number of individuals $M$ on the performance, \Cref{fig:varying_M} provides the same 100 runs trial as previously, for different values of $M$.
 The boxplots exhibit, for each method, the behaviour of the prediction and estimation MSE as information is added in the training dataset.
 Let us mention the absence of discernible changes as soon as $M > 200$.
 As expected, we notice on the right panel that adding information from new individuals improves the estimation of $\mu_0$, leading to shallow errors for high values of $M$, in particular for \algo.
-Meanwhile, the left panel exhibits reasonably unchanged prediction performance with respect to the values of $M$, excepted some random fluctuations.
-This property is expected for GP regression, since no external information is used from the training dataset in this context.
+Meanwhile, the left panel exhibits reasonably unchanged prediction performance with respect to the values of $M$, excepted for some random fluctuations.
+This property is expected for GP regression since no external information is used from the training dataset in this context.
 For both multi-tasks algorithms though, the estimation of $\mu_0$ improves the prediction by one order of magnitude below the typical errors, even with only a few training individuals.
 Furthermore, since a new individual behaves independently through $f_*$, it is natural for a 10-points-ahead forecast to present intrinsic variations, despite an adequate estimation of the shared mean process.